 Will Contest Lawyer in Corpus Christi

-Who Can Contest a Will in Texas?
+Can You Contest a Will in Texas?

 A will contest aims to invalidate a deceased person’s will.
 This type of lawsuit is often a highly emotional procedure.
 A poorly written or nonexistent will may be a source of arguments among friends, family members, and other beneficiaries for months or even years after the decedent’s passing.
 If you believe the executor is not performing their duties, beneficiaries were not properly named, or the will is otherwise invalid, you deserve the opportunity to fight for a fair resolution.